j3b4/Evrmyr/README.md

 # Evrmyr
-Tagline: For me and my sisters, no life by this: to serve our Queen until death.
+Evrmyr: For me and my sisters, no life by this: to serve our Queen until death.

 Evrmyr is the specification for a multiplayer fantasy simulation game set in the world of Hymenoptera Apocrita* using the Evennia python library and game engine.